olegtyshcneko/LootBoxGame/README.txt

 ## 📜 Blockchain Transparency

-All transactions, loot box outcomes, and administrative changes are securely and transparently recorded on the Ethereum blockchain, offering players and stakeholders complete confidence in fairness and traceability.
+All transactions, loot box outcomes, and administrative changes are securely and transparently recorded on the blockchain, offering players and stakeholders complete confidence in fairness and traceability.

 Dive into the thrill of blockchain-powered randomness and manage your luck with **Loot Box Game**!